Fushuma/FIP/README.md

 ## Contributing

-To submit a proposal, clone the repository, add your FUMA using the provided template, and submit a Pull Request to the Fushuma FUMAs repository.
+To submit a proposal, clone the repository, add your FIP using the provided template, and submit a Pull Request to the Fushuma FIPs repository.

-## FUMA Status Terms
+## FIP Status Terms

 - **Idea**: A concept that is pre-draft and not tracked within the FUMA Repository.
-- **Draft**: The first stage of a FUMA, formally tracked once merged into the repository.
+- **Draft**: The first stage of a FIP, formally tracked once merged into the repository.
-- **Review**: Marks a FUMA ready for peer review.
+- **Review**: Marks a FIP ready for peer review.
 - **Last Call**: The final review window before moving to FINAL.
 - **Final**: Represents the final standard.
 - **Stagnant**: Drafts or Reviews inactive for 6+ months.
 - **Withdrawn**: Proposals that have been withdrawn by their authors.
-- **Living**: FUMAs continually updated, without reaching finality.
+- **Living**: FIPs continually updated, without reaching finality.

-## FUMA Types
+## FIP Types

 - **Standard Track**: Changes affecting most or all Fushuma implementations.
 - **Informational**: Provides guidelines or information without proposing new features.

-## Fushuma FUMA Contribution Rewards
+## Fushuma FIP Contribution Rewards

 Rewards are given for valuable contributions to the Fushuma Improvement Proposals, as follows: